Police are seeking charges in the killing of Detroit synagogue leader Samantha Woll, prosecutor says | KRDO

 In her role at Isaac Agree Downtown Synagogue, Woll served on the ritual committee, worked on the building’s renovation and reopening and spearheaded fundraising, among other responsibilities, Rabbi Ariana Silverman recalled at her funeral.

-At a funeral service earlier this year, family and friends remembered Woll’s kindness, generosity and dedication to helping others.
+At a funeral service, family and friends remembered Woll’s kindness, generosity and dedication to helping others.

 “Sam had a uniquely special, personal relationship with countless people across lines of faith and race and politics and all of the things that usually divide us,” Silverman said.
 “So many people think of her as someone with whom they had a particularly close or important relationship, and each of them is right.”